An allergic reaction to meth? Is that a real thing?

 Knowing how to tell

 The first step to helping someone is knowing when they are if someone is shooting up drugs.
 As with many other drugs, meth users tend to adopt surreptitious ways.
 It’s important to learn to look out for signs of use.
+Call our Tampa drug rehab specialists to seek help.

 Looking out for physical signs: It’s important to be on the lookout for signs of drug paraphernalia — glass tubes, syringes, lighters, white powder, burned-up plastic bottles, battery acid and so on.